Greece › Mykonos › Best Beaches

 Nicole

 That all sounds like a good plan.
-Eat at Espuma if you go to Elia Beach.
+I recommend eating at Espuma if you go to Elia Beach.

 My friend and I are going to Mykonos on Sunday, we are staying at Mykonos princess hotel, we’ve only just realized it’s not close to all the popular attractions.
 Is it easy getting buses/taxis or is renting a car best to get around?

 To get to Mykonos Town you’ll need to walk 5 or 10 minutes to Agios Stefanos Beach (for the local bus) or to the ferry port (for the water taxi).
 Both are less than 2€.
 There is also a hotel shuttle bus.
-But yes, to really see the island renting a car is best.
+To really see the island I recommend renting a car.

 Hi Dave, love your website!
 We are coming to Mykonos in July on a cruise so have a day to look around.
 Would like to go to the beach for the morning and lunch, then head back to the town to look around and have a drink around the Little Venice area.
 Concerned about the crowds taking buses, so considering hiring a car and heading out to Lia or Fokos beach.
 Is that feasible to do in a morning?
 Are the beaches worth the cost of the rental?
 Or would we be better just getting the bus to one of the beaches served by public transport?
 Appreciate your advice, so looking forward to Mykonos and just want to make the most of our (sadly) limited time there.
 Thanks